Nazzy88/Citi_Bike_Tableau/README.md

 * 8. Broadway & E 14 St
 * 9. Broadway & W 60 St
 * 10. W 20 St. & 11 Ave
+  * These are the top starting 10 locations because they are near major transportation hubs (MTA stations), and also near bike routes (i.e. Central Park, Westside Highway) which are popular amongst riders

 Today, what are the top 10 stations in the city for ending a journey?
 (Based on data, why?)
 * 1. West St. Chambers St